Herbs for Hair Growth

 Food for Hair Growth

 You have heard the phrase “you are what you eat.”
 We all know this does not mean that you might suddenly become a bacon cheeseburger.
-Rather it means that your diet can directly affect your appearance and the way you feel.
+Instead, it means that your diet can directly affect your appearance and the way you feel.
 To promote hair growth, consume foods that nourish your skin, hair, and body.
 Certain foods will not only get your hair to grow faster, but will improve its texture and sheen as well.
-Protein-packed foods, such as eggs, lean meats, and leafy green vegetables are some options.
+Protein-packed foods, such as eggs, lean meats, and leafy green vegetables, are some options.
 Fish is also an excellent source of essential fatty acids, and it has skin-nourishing properties.
 Try to eat fish twice weekly.
+Collagen may also be beneficial.
+It provides your hair with amino acids, which help build hair, and it helps with damaged hair follicles, and may even prevent hair thinning.

 Vitamins for Hair Growth